Rethinking Global Context in Crowd Counting: Method

 \subsection{Token-attention Module (TAM)}

-The task of the TAM is to refine the local feature map $F_p$ used to predict the crowd density map, conditioned upon the global feature token $F_c$.
-To this end, $F_p$ is reshaped from the sequence of tokens ($T_{l}$) corresponding to image patches from the last transformer layer.
-Recall that $T_l$ is produced from $T_{l-1}$, we detail this process as follows to benefit analysis, where $T_{l-1}/T_{l}^{'}/T_{l}\in \mathbb{R}^{N\times d}$, and $\bm{W}_Q/\bm{W}_K/\bm{W}_V\in \mathbb{R}^{d\times d}$ are the learnable parameters for generating $(query,key,value)$.
-Here, multi-head self-attention (MHSA) is represented by a special case where a single self-attention (SA) operation is performed for simplicity of notation.
-As shown in Eq.~\ref{Eq:diss_tam}, $T_{l}^{'}[i]$ corresponding to a specific image patch or context token, is generated by a weighted summation of $T_{l-1}$.
-Therefore, transformers are inherently equipped with spatial attention mechanism which is able to pay more attention to the relevant spatial regions (tokens).
-However, the channel interdependencies are not explicitly modelled in Eq.~\ref{Eq:diss_tam}, which could be important for subsequent processing.
-In fact, this is confirmed by our experiments: while no improvements are obtained by adding spatial attention (CBAM~\cite{woo2018cbam}), introducing channel attention through TAM yields better predictions.
-Explicitly modelling channel relationships, so that the network has the capability to focus on important feature channels, can lead to enhanced features.
+The task of the TAM is to refine the local feature map $F_p$ used to predict the crowd density map, conditioned upon the context token feature $F_c$.
+This will infuse the global context information into the local density predictions.
+Before presenting the details of TAM, we give a brief analysis of the preceding transformer layers to motivate the proposed mechanism.

+\myPara{Spatial and Channel Attention.} Recall that the token $T_l$ is produced from $T_{l-1}$ by the last transformer layer, which performs the operations

+where $T_{l-1}/T_{l}^{'}/T_{l}\in \mathbb{R}^{N\times d}$, and $\bm{W}_Q/\bm{W}_K/\bm{W}_V\in \mathbb{R}^{d\times d}$ are the learnable parameters for generating $(query,key,value)$.
+For simplicity of notation, {MHSA} is represented by a special case where a single self-attention (SA) operation is performed.
+We can see that a token $T_{l}^{'}[i]$ (corresponding to a specific image patch or the context token), is generated by a weighted summation of tokens $T_{l-1}$.
+Therefore, transformers are inherently equipped with spatial attention mechanism which pays more attention to the relevant spatial regions (tokens).
+However, the feature channel interdependencies are not explicitly modelled in the transformer operations~\eqref{Eq:diss_tam}.
+Explicitly modelling channel relationships, so that the network has the capability to focus on important feature channels, leads to enhanced features~\cite{hu2018squeeze,woo2018cbam}.
+This is also confirmed by our experiments: while no improvements are obtained by adding spatial attention, introducing channel attention yields better predictions.
+To this end, we introduce TAM as a mechanism to perform feature channel attention.